dfm/quasisep-paper/doc/quasisep.md

 +++ {"part": "acknowledgments"}

-Many thanks to the Astronomical Data Group at the Center for Computational Astrophysics for many helpful discussions.
+The authors would like to thank the Astronomical Data Group at the Center for Computational Astrophysics for listening to every iteration of this project and for providing great feedback every step of the way.

 +++